Is An Acne Clinic Right for You?

 - If you have mild to moderate common acne, you may be helped by antibiotics or retinoid drugs prescribed by a doctor.
 Or you might get results that are just as good at far lower expense from a complete acne care system such as Exposed Skin Care.

-An astonishing number of diseases cause acne-like or “acneiform” eruptions on the skin that require medical treatment, including:
+An astonishing number of diseases cause acne-like or “acneiform” eruptions on the skin3 that require medical treatment, including:

-- Secondary syphilis.
+- Secondary syphilis8.
 The initial outbreak of syphilis occurs on the genital organs.
 Later outbreaks, however, can occur anywhere on the skin.

 Treatments for acne will not usually help these conditions, and may make them worse.
 If you have acne-like outbreaks on the skin which don’t respond to your usual acne care, see a doctor for advice.